nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Fate Distortion

   **Note:** Strategies below are if you do the correct order of Islands.
 If you don't do the correct order you're screwed.
 (Vita Duos's starting element is Volcano instead of CurePlus)
-  * Do the islands in the order: Rightmost island, Leftmost island, Initial island.
-(Counter Clockwise)
+  * Do the islands in the order: Upper Right Island (Past), Leftmost island (Future), Lower Right Island (Present).
+(Counter Clockwise if you chose the closest portal)

 #### Vita Unus (2375/7)